Elvira Moragas Cantarero: Biography

 On 21 June 1915 she was accepted as a postulant at the Saints Anne and Joseph convent in Madrid.
 On 21 December 1915 she was vested in the habit and received her religious name.
 She made her first vows on 24 December 1916, while her solemn profession of her vows was celebrated on 6 January 1920.
 On 18 April 1927 she was elected as her house's prioress and she held that position until 1930 when she served as mistress of novices until 1936.
 Moragas was again invested with the position of prioress on 1 July 1936 and would hold the position until her death.

 On 20 July 1936 a large mob attacked the convent so she spirited her fellow religious to safe haven while seeking shelter with Sister Teresa María in the home of the latter's parents.
 It was around this point that her brother asked her to come live with him in a neighbouring village for her to remain safe.
 But she refused the offer and said that she had to watch over her sisters.
 But she and her companion were arrested on 14 August.
 During interrogations she remained silent as her questioners asked where the convent's valuables were being hidden since raids revealed nothing of value.
 Instead her silence caused great anger to her interrogators who pressed her for information.
 Her refusal prompted a militiaman to give her a piece of paper in which she wrote: "¡Viva Cristo Rey!"
 (Long live Christ the King).
 This infuriated the militiamen who decided to kill her if no information could be obtained from her.
 Moragas was shot dead at the San Isidro hermitage after being transported there during the late evening on 15 August before midnight.

-Beatification
+Veneration

 The beatification process was closed in the archdiocesan cathedral on 15 February 1965; the Congregation for the Causes of Saints later validated the process on 14 December 1984.
 The congregation likewise approved the cause on 21 January 1997.
 Pope John Paul II confirmed the beatification of María Sagrario de San Luis Gonzaga on 8 March 1997 after confirming that she had died in odium fidei ("in hatred of the faith").
 The pope presided over the beatification rites in Saint Peter's Square on 10 May 1998.
 The current postulator for this cause is the Discalced Carmelite Romano Gambalunga.